Improve Your IELTS Vocabulary: 7 Steps To Success

 2. Record vocabulary on flash cards

 It’s also a good idea to write down these new words and phrases.
 Some people create a vocabulary booklet, but an even better way is to create some vocabulary flash cards.
 A flash card is a two-sided piece of card.
-On one side, write the English word or phrase, on the other side wrote down the Thai equivalent or a picture.
+On one side, write the English word or phrase, on the other side wrote down the equivalent in your own language, or a picture.
 Then you can use these cards to help you remember these words and phrases by testing yourself.

 You can also use technology to make flash cards.
 You can use flash-card-style apps and websites like Anki and Memrise to make digital flashcards.
 This way, you can learn English on your phone while standing in a queue or waiting for a bus.